de-soot/knapsack/README.md

 ## Limitations
 Below are some of the limitations of this program:
+- You need to change the source code to run the program with different set inputs.
 - Regardless of the number of optimal solutions, the program will only give one and it will always be the same result
 - This program only handles values of type `int` (integer), but it can be easily modified to allow more, such as `float` (single-precision floating-point), `double` (double-precision floating-point), and even `char` (character).